filecoin-project/filecoin-docs/docs/about-filecoin/ipfs-and-filecoin.md

 - [IPLD](https://ipld.io/) specifies data formats for content-addressed data like the blockchain or the way in which IPFS stores files.
 - [libp2p](https://libp2p.io/) provides peer-to-peer network capabilities, connection security and key discovery and data distribution features like the DHT and Pubsub.
 - [Multiformats](https://multiformats.io) define future-proof identifiers and data-types.
-- [Graphsync](https://github.com/ipfs/go-graphsync) and [Bitswap](https://github.com/ipfs/go-bitswap) enable fast an efficient IPLD data transfers between nodes.
+- [Graphsync](https://github.com/ipfs/go-graphsync) and [Bitswap](https://github.com/ipfs/go-bitswap) enable fast and efficient IPLD data transfers between nodes.

 Interested in learning more?
 Check some of our [application examples](../build/examples/README.md).